-Under current federal law, the threshold for presenting a shareholder proposal at a publicly-traded company is owning either 1% of voting shares or \$2,000 in market value.
-Interestingly, while there is a political debate as to whether to raise or eliminate the \$2,000 qualification, virtually no one questions that owning 1% of voting shares should continue to qualify an investor for this method of influence.
+Under current federal law known as Rule 14a-8, the threshold for presenting a shareholder proposal at a publicly-traded company is owning either 1% of voting shares or \$2,000 in market value.
+Interestingly, while there is a political debate as to whether to raise or eliminate the \$2,000 qualification, virtually no one questions that owning at least 1% of voting shares should continue to qualify an investor for this method of influence.
+Rather, the debate concerns whether that threshold is too high, and whether investors who own less than 1% should be able to present shareholder proposals.

 For example, one of the first bills proposed in 2017 in the U.S. House of Representatives was the Financial CHOICE Act of 2017, which proposed to eliminate the \$2,000 market value threshold, but retain the 1% ownership threshold.
 In committee markup debate over the CHOICE Act, then-Rep. Jeb Hensarling (R-Tex.) explained that "we have something fairly reasonable and that is, you know, if you are going to put forward these proposals, have some real significant skin in the game.
 And what we say is 1 percent.
-One percent to put forward a shareholder proposal."20
+One percent to put forward a shareholder proposal."

-Indeed, as part of those same political discussions, the Business Roundtable, a group of chief executive officers of major U.S. corporations formed to promote pro-business public policy, even proposed a threshold below 1% for shareholder proposals:
+Indeed, as part of those same political discussions, the Business Roundtable, a group of chief executive officers of major U.S. corporations formed to promote pro-business public policy, proposed a threshold below 1% for shareholder proposals: